sofiagiappichini/FCCAnalyses/examples/FCCee/higgs/CP/README.md

     This is the stage where you can add or modify the variables that you want to save in the trees, remember to update the other stages as well to get the plots.

-    In the first stage simple variables are builkt for thrut and reconstructed particles.
+    In the first stage simple variables are builkt for truth and reconstructed particles.
 In the second stage, complex variables are built from the information from the stage1.
 In stage 2 you can also filter events by requiring or not to have certain particles present, i.e. differentiate decay channels.

 2. Then run the chosen selections on top of that: